Newcastle Knights: History

 A Newcastle rugby league team had been assembled from players in the Newcastle Rugby League to compete in various competitions for most of the 20th century.
 The Newcastle Knights entered the New South Wales Rugby League (NSWRL) competition in 1988 with Allan McMahon as coach.
 Newcastle had previously been invited to field a team in the NSWRL competition for the 1982 season but declined, worried it would weaken the area's local league competition.
 The Canberra Raiders were admitted to the 1982 competition in their place.

 The team was a success from the start, becoming one of the most popular clubs in its first season.
 By 1990, the team was strong enough to enter a play-off for fifth spot.

 The club won their first competition, the Nissan Sevens, in 1991 and made the playoffs in 1992, where they were beaten by the St George Dragons.
 The Knights made the semi-finals again in 1995 when the competition became the Australian Rugby League (ARL), and won the reserve grade premiership the same year.

 The club stayed loyal to the ARL when Rupert Murdoch started Super League in an attempt to win pay television rights to rugby league.
 This decision was very popular in the Newcastle and Hunter Region areas.
 News Limited formed the Hunter Mariners to compete with the Knights in the one and only season of Super League in Australia, but the Mariners failed to win much support in the area.

 From 1997 to 2003, the Knights achieved a finals berth for seven consecutive years.
 The Knights won the 1997 Australian Rugby League premiership, defeating the Manly-Warringah Sea Eagles 22–16 in the Grand Final.
-The match is best remembered for its classic finish – Darren Albert breaking a 16-all deadlock with his try just seven seconds from full-time.
-This win was a huge morale boost to the district following the closure of the area's biggest employer, the BHP Steelworks, being announced earlier the same year.
+The match is best remembered for its classic finish – with Darren Albert breaking a 16-all deadlock with a try just seven seconds from full-time.
+This win was a huge morale boost to the district following the closure of the area's biggest employer, the BHP Newcastle Steelworks, being announced earlier the same year.
 Seventy per cent of the winning squad were Newcastle juniors.
 In this year Robbie O'Davis won the Clive Churchill Medal.

 The following season, Knights players Robbie O'Davis, Wayne Richards and Adam MacDougall tested positive for performance-enhancing drugs; however, all three maintained they started use after the Knights' 1997 victory.
 The three were suspended, despite O'Davis' claims the club was not notified his drug was banned until after his positive test, and MacDougall's medical reason for taking the steroids (his usage continued after he completed his suspension, now approved by the NRL).
 In addition, the Knights terminated Wayne Richards' contract.